 The average African grey’s extensive vocabulary demonstrates the intensity of their intelligence.
 They are known to give appropriate verbal responses in unrehearsed situations without coaching.
 Many owners claim to “converse” with their African greys.

 However, perhaps an unfortunate side effect to their intelligence, they are known to be excessively fearful and phobic.
-This hyper-sensitivity to handling and their environment is often demonstrated with fear based behaviors, such as unwillingness to interact and biting.
+This hyper-sensitivity to handling and to their environment is often demonstrated with fear based behaviors, such as unwillingness to interact and biting.

-Many of the plucked and fearful African greys in captivity come from what most would consider to be good homes with conscientious people who provide good care, but have missed, or misinterpreted, the warning signs.
+Many of the plucked and fearful African greys in captivity come from what most would consider to be good homes with conscientious people who provide good care but have missed or misinterpreted the warning signs.